cspr-rad/kairos-spec/src/spec.typ

 === How do Merkle tree updates work? <merkle-tree-update>

 Transfer transactions don't have a Merkle tree update themselves.
-Rather, this duty is taken over by the ZKR, in order to allow for parallelization at a later stage.

-Deposit & withdrawal transaction: Note that these transactions only change one of the leafs.
+Rather, this duty is taken over by the ZKR.
+The main reason for this is that we want to avoid trasnfers from depending on the Merkle root, requiring each transfer in progress to be recreated and resigned anytime a deposit or withdrawal is posted on L1.
+On the other hand, deposit and withdrawal transaction do require the Merkle tree to be updated.
+Note that these transactions only change one of the leafs.
 Therefore, in order to verify whether the old Merkle root has been appropriately transformed into the new Merkle root, all we need is the leaves which the updated leaf interacts with.

-// TODO: Draw this into a diagram (Marijan & Nick).
-//
-// #figure(
+#figure(
-//   image("merkle-tree-update.svg", width: 100%),
+  grid(
+    columns: 2,
+    image("merkle-tree.svg", width: 80%),
+    image("merkle-tree-updated.svg", width: 80%)
+  ),
-//   caption: [
+  caption: [
-//     How to update a single leaf of a Merkle tree
+    How to update a single leaf of a Merkle tree
-//   ],
+  ],
-// )
+) <merkle-tree-update-figure>

+Let's look at @merkle-tree-update-figure as an example of a single-leaf Merkle tree update.
+As we can see, the datum D2 is updated to D2'.
+As a result, H2, A1 and R each get updated.
+The deposit transaction itself will include by necessity D2, D2', R and R', in order to provide the smart contract with all the information necessary in order to execute the right processes.
+In addition, the smart contract must verify that changing D2 to D2' does indeed lead to the update of the Merkle tree from root R to root R'.
+Note now that in order to verify this claim, we don't require the entire Merkle tree.
+Rather, all we need are values H1 and A2 and the directionality (i.e. the fact that H1 is to the left of H2, whereas A2 is to the right of A1, in the Merkle tree).
+Given these parameters, we can now check that indeed for

+$ "H2" = "hash"("D2"), "A1" = "hash"("H1", "H2") $
+$ "H2'" = "hash"("D2'"), "A1'" = "hash"("H1", "H2'") $

+it is true that
+$ R = "hash"("A1", "A2"), "R'" = "hash"("A1'", "A2"). $

+For a general balanced Merkle tree with $N$ leaves, this requires $log^2(N)$ hashes, each with their directionality, to be passed along to the Validium smart contract, to allow the verification.

 === Where does the ZK verification happen?

 Within the casper-node, if the ZK verification code doesn't fit into a smart contract?
 If it does, then within the same smart contract, or a dedicated one?
-// @Marijan TODO: Figure out which options would be feasible.
+// TODO: Deep-dive into Risc0: What does verification require?
+How much data and computation?
+// - Can this be integrated into a smart contract?
+// - If so, should we use a separation ZK verification smart contract, or include it in the Validium start contract?
+// - If not, how can we integrate this with the Casper node?

 === Comparison of ZK provers

 We decided to build the PoC using Risc0 as a ZK prover system, both for the individual ZKPs and for the rollup.
-The reason for this is a combination of Risc0's maturity in comparison to its competitors, and the use of STARKs and SNARKs to quickly end up with small proofs.
+The reason for this is a combination of Risc0's maturity in comparison to its competitors, and Risc0's clever combination of STARKs and SNARKs to quickly produce small proofs and verify them.
+In addition, Risc0 is one of few options which allows for GPU acceleration for the ZKR computation.

-// TODO: Do we want to write out an argument here?

 == ZKR